oaljoundi/CBL-Mariner/docs/index.md

 This repository holds all RPM's that are built from the Mariner Repository.
 There are currently over 1700 packages available.
-Please note that this list of packages is actually a "super-set" of the packages installed on the Minimal Mariner Image.
-Mariner team manages more packages than the ones installed in the default image.
+Please note that this list of packages is a "super-set" of the packages installed on the Minimal Mariner Image.
+The Mariner team manages more packages than the ones installed in the default image.

 ## Regular Upgrades

-To upgrade all your installed packages to latest Mariner releases run:
+To upgrade all your installed packages to the latest Mariner releases run:

 	sudo dnf upgrade